974946/974946/README.md

 - 👋 Hi, I’m Arun karki
-- 👀 I’m interested in codeing and programming
+- 👀 I’m interested in coding and programming
 - 🌱 I’m currently learning from basics (html)
 - 💞️ I’m looking to persue my learning process
 - 📫 If you have any kind of suggestion for me please email me on kakslegwnds@gmail.com